Consumer Education and Outreach

 Annuities – It’s Your Choice Video (California Department of Insurance)

-Attorney General’s Citizen’s Guide to Preventing & Reporting Elder Abuse – Available in English, Spanish, Chinese
+Attorney General’s Citizen’s Guide to Preventing & Reporting Elder Abuse (PDF) – Available in English, Spanish, Chinese

 Citizen’s Guide to Reverse Mortgages: Is One Right For You?
 (PDF) (California Bureau of Real Estate)